 My Ball Python Hasn't Eaten for Awhile.
 What Can I Do to Get Him to Eat?

 If your ball still doesn't eat, try cutting the pre-killed prey open to expose the blood and entice your snake with the scent.
 Using long tongs, hemostats, or feeding forceps to dangle and wiggle the food in front of your snake can also be helpful, especially if your ball prefers eating live prey.
 Soaking the pre-killed prey in some warmed low or no sodium chicken broth can help add an attractive scent to the food as well.

 If you've tried all of the above tricks and your ball python still won't eat, get him checked out by an exotics vet.
-Your vet may recommend force feeding depending on how old the snake is, what his body condition score is, and how long he has gone without eating.
+Your vet may recommend force feeding depending on how old the snake is, what his body condition score is, and how long it has gone without eating.
 Force feeding is simple, but you must be careful to avoid injuring your snake's fangs.